tttapa/Control-Surface/doxygen/pages/FAQ.md

 to run your program.

 To get around this problem, the first step would be to combine many elements into one.
-For example, if you have an array of 32 `CCButton` elements, replace it with a single `CCButtons<32>` element.
-If you have 32 `NoteLED` elements, replace it with a single `NoteRangeLEDs<32>` element.
+For example, if you have an array of 32 @ref CCButton elements, replace it with a single @ref CCButtons<32> element.
+If you have 32 @ref NoteLED elements, replace it with a single @ref NoteRangeLEDs<32> element.

 Not all MIDI elements have an alternative that can handle many inputs or outputs at once.
 If the one for your particular use case is missing, feel free to open